housecurve/housecurve.github.io/docs/manual/equalize_setup.md

 {: .app-portrait-right }

 ## Filter type
-This selects the type of filter HouseCurve will use to produce a correction.
+Selects the type of filter HouseCurve will use to produce a correction.

 When PEQ is selected, HouseCurve will generate a set of parametric equalizer filters (peaking biquad filters).
 These can be exported as PEQ settings, biquad coefficients or converted into an impulse response.

 When FIR is selected, HouseCurve will generate a mixed phase FIR filter.
 FIR filters are exported as impulse responses.

 ## Frequency
 The frequency range to equalize.